captbaritone/grats/README.md

     // Should all fields be typed as nullable in accordance with GraphQL best
     // practices?
     // https://graphql.org/learn/best-practices/#nullability
+    //
+    // Individual fileds can declare themselves as nonnullable by adding the
+    // docblock tag `@killsParentOnException`.
     "nullableByDefault": true, // Default: true

     // Should Grats error if it encounters a TypeScript type error?